Kaitiso/webblog/content/about.md

 ---
-title: "About me"
+title: "Hello World - Just Another Day Without Donations"
 date: 2025-10-29T11:00:00-07:00
 lastmod: 2025-10-30T11:00:00-07:00
 cover: "/images/reimu2.png"
 ---
 ## ⛩️ Just a place where faith equals Reimu ⛩️

-- Hello there.
-I’m Nguyên, just another IT student wandering through lines of code, trying to make sense of this digital Gensokyo.
+- Wazzup, i’m just an IT student still learning my way through this world,  broke more code than I fixed, but like Reimu, i just deal with incidents as when they come.
-- I’m not a genius not even close.
-Just someone who enjoys programming, games, and occasionally messing around with open-source projects without knowing exactly what the hell I’m doing.
+- I’m not a genius, just someone who enjoys programming, games and occasionally messing around with open-source projects without knowing exactly what the hell i’m doing.

 - Like Reimu, I tend to take things easy until something strange happens.  *(yeah, lazy af.)*

-- When bugs appear, I sigh first... then try to exterminate them — hopefully before they crash everything.
+- When bugs appear, I sigh first... then try to exterminate them before they cause trouble like those zamn youkai ᗜ⁔ᗜ

 ## (っ˕ -｡)ᶻ 𝗓 𐰁 Reimu probably watching me debug